Home / Blog / What Are the Laws About Releasing Mugshots?

 • Personal information identifying individuals in the community

-Although state police and other government websites do hold mugshots, the websites we typically see ranking favorable on Google are independent businesses.
-Mugshot websites have sprung up in recent years.
+Mugshot websites have grown in popularity in recent years.
 Today, dozens of sites representing the mugshot industry host photos of people from around the country.
-When these sites publish mugshots, your personal and professional prospects may be at risk.
+When these sites publish mugshots, your personal and professional information can be readily available to the public.

 When your arrest photograph gets published online, your online reputation is at risk.
-Whether you are an individual or a business owner, a mug shot can stand in the way of your personal and professional prospects.
+Whether you are an individual or a business owner, a mugshot can stand in the way of your personal and professional prospects.

-In today’s highly-connected society, people turn to the web to learn about others.
-If negative information appears in search results when someone searches for your name in Google, the consequences could be severe.
-This negative information — including a mug shot, criminal charges, or unflattering photos — can tarnish someone’s impression of you.
-If the information is bad enough, you might:
+If negative information appears in search results when someone looks for your name in Google, the consequences could be severe.
+This negative information — including your booking photos, criminal charges, or other unflattering photos — can tarnish someone’s impression of you.

-• Miss out on being accepted to the school of your choice.
+• Miss out on being accepted to the school of your choice

-• Get denied for a home or vehicle loan.
+• Get denied for a home or vehicle loan

-• Get passed over on dating sites.
+• Get passed over on dating sites

 Your professional prospects are also at risk, particularly if you are a business owner.
-Imagine what may happen if a customer or potential business partner were to discover your mug shot in a Google search.
-Here are some scenarios to consider:
+Imagine what may happen if a customer or potential business partner were to discover your booking photographs in a Google search.

 • During the hiring process for your dream job, recruiters may conduct online background checks that reveal negative information about you.

-• A prospective business partner finds your mug shot in a web search, potentially derailing a lucrative business partnership.
+• A prospective business partner finds your mugshot in a web search, potentially derailing a lucrative business partnership.

 • Your employer passes you over for a promotion based on negative information found online.